pantheon-systems/documentation/source/content/quicksilver.md

 <Enablement title="Quicksilver Cloud Hooks Training" link="https://pantheon.io/agencies/learn-pantheon?docs">

 Set up existing scripts and write your own with help from our experts.
-Pantheon delivers custom workshops to help development teams master our platform and improve their internal DevOps.
+Pantheon delivers custom workshops to help development teams master our platform and improve their internal WebOps.

 </Enablement>